 We have and will continue to have a substantial amount of indebtedness.
 At March 31, 2006, we had approximately \$1,259.9 million of debt outstanding.
-Such debt consisted primarily of \$1,100.6 million of securitization trust debt and \$75.1 million of warehouse indebtedness, and also included \$40.0 million owed to the selling shareholder, and \$6.3 million owed under a subordinated notes program.
+Such debt consisted primarily of \$1,100.6 million of securitization trust debt and \$75.1 million of warehouse indebtedness, and also included \$40.0 million owed to one of the selling shareholders, and \$6.3 million owed under a subordinated notes program.
 We are also currently offering the subordinated notes to the public on a continuous basis, and such notes have maturities that range from three months to ten years.